 The best spot though was by a pond at the end of the campsite for wonderful reflections of the Karakoram Range.

-The first afternoon went for a walk around Diskit.
+The first afternoon we went for a walk around Diskit.
 This is the main village in the valley, home to several thousand people and government services.
 Most of the village are new developments, but there is a small old part remaining, with narrow paths between thorn fence protected proprieties.

 There are many mani walls around the village, a community effort marked by engraved slates on top, which have a similar function to stupas.